online-ml/river/CONTRIBUTING.md

 pip install -e ".[dev]"
 ```

-:point_up: We recommend you use [Anaconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
+:point_up: We recommend that you use [Anaconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

-:point_up: We also recommend you to use a [virtual environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)
+:point_up: We also recommend that you to use a [virtual environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)

 ### Making changes